-Back in 2016, the FBI tried to compel Apple into unlocking the messages on an iPhone belonging to a suspected mass murderer.
+Back in 2016, the FBI attempted to compel Apple into unlocking the messages on an iPhone belonging to a suspected mass murderer.
 In Apple’s official refusal, the company led by Tim Cook explained how they designed their end to end encryption service so that even their own manufacturers could not gain access to user messages.
-Then, a few months later, WhatsApp, the monster messaging service acquired by Facebook, made a surprising announcement.
+Then, a few months later, WhatsApp, the messaging service acquired by Facebook, made a surprising announcement.
 It had just unleashed end to end encryption (E2EE) for its billion+ users.

 These events kickstarted an era of back and forth between enforcement agencies and big tech over end to end encryption.
 One that today has yet to be resolved.
 Let’s take a look at exactly what end to end encryption is, how it protects users, and who are the entities attempting to ban it today.